In order to facilitate the smooth transition of pupils from primary to secondary school,

 Learning Support and Resource Teaching

-The Learning Support and Resource teacher use the available information to identify pupils with learning difficulties and put in place appropriate additional learning supports for these pupils.
+The Learning Support teachers use the available information to identify pupils with learning difficulties and put in place appropriate additional learning supports for these pupils.